5 Steps To Getting Started With Email Marketing

 You might be tempted to go right in for the hard sell.
 However, going straight for the kill might not be the best approach when it comes to your email marketing strategy.

 Instead, focus on developing a relationship with your audience and start building brand equity in your business.
 You can do this by helping your customers solve their problems or by educating them about how they can get the most out of your products or services.

-By establishing a relationship first and then asking for the sale, it’s likely you’ll generate far better results.
-For tips on writing your first email, head over to our post: Copywriting That Turns Website Browsers Into Buyers.
+By establishing a relationship first and then asking for the sale, you’ll likely generate far better results.

 4. Automate Your Email Marketing With Autoresponders

-Manually sending out emails to your list can be time-consuming and can very quickly become a pain in the bandwidth.
-But don’t fret, through the beauty of technology, there’s a better way.
+Manually sending out emails to your list can be time-consuming and quickly become a pain in the bandwidth.
+But don’t fret.
+Through the beauty of technology, there’s a better way.

 Enter the humble autoresponder.
 An autoresponder allows you to set up a chain of emails that get sent out to your list on autopilot.
 This allows you to build a series of your best-performing emails that get sent out like clockwork to every new person who signs up to receive them.

 Sending out emails on autopilot doesn’t mean you have to default to making them devoid of life though, remember to keep them filled with personality and value.

 5. A/B Test Your Campaign For Maximum Effect